 - Visas may be required for entry into some countries.
 Your cruise line and/or tour company should notify you of any required visas/documents.
-CruiseOne is not responsible for any failure of the cruise line and/or tour company to do so.
+TravelPerks is not responsible for any failure of the cruise line and/or tour company to do so.

 - Children under 16 years do not need a photo ID.
 A minor traveling with an adult who is not the sole legal guardian or only living parent, must have a notarized parent/guardian consent letter that authorizes the minor to travel and receive medical treatment in case of emergency.
 If you need a sample, please ask.

-All non-U.S. citizens, residing in the United States, must show a valid Alien Registration (green cards) along with their valid passports.
+All non-U.S. citizens, residing in the United States, must show a valid Alien Registration (green card) along with their valid passports.
 All others must show valid passport and other required visas including a multi-entry visa for the U.S. All non-U.S. citizens must check with all appropriate government agencies, embassies or consulates regarding visa and documentation requirements to travel to the ports of call included in the itinerary.

 It is the sole responsibility of all guests to provide the proper citizenship documentation required for embarkation of their vessel and re-entry into the United States.
 Guests will also be responsible for providing proper identification upon airport check-in.
 Those without proper identification will be denied boarding.
 Guests denied boarding by immigration officials or travel providers due to lack of proper documentation, criminal convictions, or any reason, will not be entitled to a refund.

 1) Some countries have a very strict policy of denying entry to those with criminal convictions, Canada is a one of those.
 If you have a criminal conviction, it is your responsibility to ensure that you can enter the countries on your trip.
-Being denied entry or ability to board the ship is not covered by insurance and not subject to refund of any portion of your vacation costs.
+Being denied entry or the ability to board the ship is not covered by insurance and is not subject to refund of any portion of your vacation costs.
 2) Owing back child support can also be grounds for denial of travel.
 3) Pregnancy: If you are pregnant or may become pregnant, it is important to ensure you meet the conditions of travel for your cruise line (generally not beyond 24 weeks at any point during the cruise).
-All these issues are your responsibility to comply with and no refunds will be granted for any denial of travel.
+All these issues are your responsibility to comply with, and no refunds will be granted for any denial of travel.

 NO EXCEPTIONS WILL BE MADE